 Android Instant Apps is a clear indication of the direction the industry is going in.
 People don’t want to install and load separate apps; this initiative allows them to enjoy the benefits of apps without the drawbacks they typically bring.
 It is open to all developers now, so it is worth getting started if you haven’t done so already (source).

 The marketplace is more competitive than ever.
 Brands are constantly evolving and the competition can be stiff.
 Everybody has the access and ability to market their products and services but not everybody maximizes all their digital marketing efforts.
 Trends can change daily and unless you have an established marketing team, it’s too easy to fall behind.

 If your business would like to collaborate with us we would love to help ensure your marketing plan is covering all areas related to digital.
-Say hello here and we’ll be happy to discuss your online marketing needs and provide a Free Digital Audit.
+Say hello here.

 Read Part 2 Here: Are You Ready For Google’s Mobile-First Index?